dominicjjohnson/mira-day-agenda/README.md

   all-tracks: the slug of the all-tracks track
   border: yes - add additional css classes to display the border and not the background colour
   display_heading_bar: yes - display the bar at the top of the track columns.
+  display_heading_bar_page: no - display the bar at the top of the grid.
+Set to false by default.
+Not yet added to param list, not sure if needed.